pbhenson/vSPC.py/README.md

 These changes include SSL support for connections between ESX hosts and vSPC.py, console activity logging, and some other minor improvements.

+## Requirements ##

+Python 2.5+ is required.
+Users have reported problems running vSPC.py on Python 2.4.x.

+Due to the use of epoll in the server implementation, Linux is required.
+There may be other issues associated with using vSPC.py on other OSs, as large parts of vSPC.py were only developed & tested on Linux.

 ## Configuring VMs to connect to the concentrator ##

 In order to configure a VM to use the virtual serial port concentrator,